tessercat/dotvim/README.md

-Vim config for Python and Django dev.
+Vim config for Python (and Django) dev.

-Expects flake8, pylint and pylint_django
-to be available in the path.
+Expects flake8 and pylint in the path.
-Pylint fails if pylint_django is not present.
-To take advantage of pylint
-in Python environments without Django, comment out the last line of `vimrc`.
+To lint Django, install `pylint_django` and uncomment the last line of `vimrc`.

 Plugin database:

     https://vimawesome.com/

-Submodules:
+Plugins I like:

     https://github.com/fholgado/minibufexpl.vim
     https://github.com/vim-airline/vim-airline